-The header is the lead within any EA, as it is where you will place the indicators and parameters within which your EA will be working.
-Through the header, you can also implement any money management rules, as well as dictate global variables such as stops.
+The header is the lead within any EA.
+This is where you will place the indicators and parameters within which your EA will be working.
+Through the header, you can also implement any money management rules and dictate global variables such as stops.

-Creating an EA from scratch isn’t for everyone, as it can be a complex and often lengthy process.
-For those who don’t have the wherewithal to create something, you can opt to buy something that is pre-made.
-Now, it must be said that an EA that’s been crafted by someone else will lack the level of customization that a “homebrew” EA will have, but it also will be easily accessible.
+Creating an EA from scratch isn’t for everyone; it can be a complex and lengthy process.
+For those who don’t have the wherewithal to create one, you can opt to buy something that is premade.
+Now, it must be said that an EA that’s been crafted by someone else will lack the level of customization that a “homebrew” EA will have, but it will also be easily accessible.

-The Metaquotes app store allows MT4 users and developers to offer up EAs directly to other MT4 users.
-It is currently rife with EA options and variants, to the point where there really is a huge degree of options at hand.
+The MetaQuotes app store, which is currently rife with EA options and variants, allows MT4 users and developers to offer up EAs directly to other MT4 users.
 Through this level of choice, you can modify the search criteria and find EAs that suit your short-term and long-term trading needs.

 How to Install an EA

-Whichever way you have gone about getting your hands on an EA—creation or purchase—actually installing it isn’t all that complicated.
-The following addresses step by step how you can install an EA through the MT4 platform.
+Whichever way you go about getting your hands on an EA—creation or purchase—actually installing it isn’t all that complicated.
+The following addresses how you can install an EA through the MT4 platform, step by step.

-Boot up MT4, then look for the “Expert Advisors” section, which should be located under the “Navigator” section to the left side of the screen.
-Then click on the “Plus” icon and select the EA that should now appear as available.
+Boot up MT4, and then look for the “Expert Advisors” section, which should be located under the “Navigator” section to the left side of the screen.
+Then click on the “Plus” icon and select the EA, which should now appear as available.
 After the EA has been selected, drag it onto the charts to ensure that it’s active.

-In order to get the very most out of an EA, you’ll need to adjust its settings.
-When you do this a pop-up box will appear, allowing you to tweak the EA as you please, then you can click “OK” and you should be ready to go.
+In order to get the most out of an EA, you’ll need to adjust its settings.
+When you do this, a pop-up box will appear, allowing you to tweak the EA as you please.
+Then you can click “OK,” and you should be ready to go.

-Every trader is always looking for an additional “leg up,”, and for those who have a preference for automated trading, EAs may represent just that.
-While the use of EAs carries a large number of advantages—as they can certainly help boost your trading efforts—they are not for everyone.
-We must remind you that using an EA blindly is ill advised, so test it out through a demo platform first, as a means to get a true understanding of it before committing any actual capital.
+Every trader is always looking for an additional “leg up,” and for those who have a preference for automated trading, EAs may represent just that.
+Although EAs carry a large number of advantages—and they can certainly help boost your trading efforts—they are not for everyone.
+We must remind you that using an EA blindly is ill advised, so test it out through a demo platform first as a means to get a true understanding of it before committing any actual capital.

 The information provided herein is for general informational and educational purposes only.
 It is not intended and should not be construed to constitute advice.
 If such information is acted upon by you then this should be solely at your discretion and Valutrades will not be held accountable in any way.